Extensive profiling of the Korean gut archaeome

 Diversity of haloarchaeal phylotypes in the human gut

 A positive correlation between the richness of the halophilic bacteria and faecal salinity has been recently reported .
-To verify this association, we randomly selected 20 faecal samples with different per cent relative abundances of haloarchaea, i.e. 5.38%–99.33%, and measured faecal salinity using a salinity refractometer, yielding a mean salinity of 0.68%, ranging from 0.30%–1.05% (see Additional file 1: Supplementary Fig. S4a).
+To verify this association, we randomly selected 20 faecal samples with different proportional abundances of haloarchaea, i.e., 5.38 – 99.33% relative abundances, and measured faecal salinity using a salinity refractometer, yielding a mean salinity of 0.68%, ranging from 0.30–1.05% (see Additional file 1: Supplementary Fig. S4a).
 Correlation coefficient and linear regression analyses revealed no association between the relative abundance of haloarchaea and faecal salinity.
-Further, we analysed the inorganic elements mainly consisting of the salt (e.g. sodium, potassium, magnesium, and calcium) of 20 selected samples using an inductively coupled plasma-mass spectrometer (ICP-MS).
+Further, we analysed the inorganic elements mainly consisting the salt (e.g., sodium, potassium, magnesium, and calcium) of 20 selected samples using an inductively coupled plasma-mass spectrometer (ICP-MS).
 On average, each inorganic element possessed less than 1% of total faecal weight: 0.04%, 0.40%, 0.24%, and 0.50% for sodium, potassium, magnesium, and calcium, respectively (see Additional file 1: Supplementary Fig. S4b).
-Similar to the salinity data, no positive or negative relationship was found between the relative abundance of haloarchaea and the relative amount of faecal inorganic elements.
+Similar with the salinity data, no positive nor negative relationship was found between the relative abundance of haloarchaea and the relative amount of faecal inorganic elements.

-Detection of haloarchaea in the human gut by fluorescence in situ hybridisation
+Detection of haloarchaea in the human gut by fluorescence in situ hybridization

-We attempted to verify the presence of haloarchaea in the human gut by a non-sequencing-based approach using the FISH analysis.
+We attempted to verify the presence of haloarchaea in the human gut by a non-sequence-based approach using the FISH analysis.
 We designed a haloarchaea-specific probe (HALO775) and tested the specificity of the oligonucleotide probe.
-Neither the undesired match (i.e. in silico binding of the HALO775 with non-haloarchaeal taxa, such as methanogen, bacteria, and eukaryotes; see Additional file 2: Supplementary Tables S1 and S2) nor the unspecific binding of the HALO775cy3 with the cultured bacterium (Escherichia coli K12) and other archaeon (Methanobrevibacter smithii JCM 30028T) was found (Fig. 5a).
+Neither the undesired match (i.e., in silico binding of the HALO775 with non-haloarchaeal taxa, such as methanogen, bacteria, and eukaryotes; see Additional file 2: Supplementary Tables S2 and S3) nor the unspecific binding of the HALO775cy3 with the cultured bacterium (Escherichia coli K12) and other archaeon (Methanobrevibacter smithii JCM 30028T) was found (Fig. 5a).
 A positive signal of the HALO775cy3 was only observed with the cultured haloarchaeon (Haloplanus salinus JCM 18368T).
 Based on both the total archaeal abundance and the metataxonomic data, we selected three faecal samples that possess a different proportion of the haloarchaea-assigned sequences (sample J0885, J0111, and J0054; Fig. 2).
 The FISH analysis successfully detected a positive signal for haloarchaea from the selected samples (Fig. 5b).
-These results collectively suggest the presence of haloarchaea in the human gut, which was detected by sequencing-based (i.e. metataxonomics) and non-sequencing-based (i.e. FISH) methods.
+These results collectively suggest the presence of haloarchaea in the human gut, which was robustly detected by sequence-based (i.e., metataxonomics) and non-sequence based (i.e., FISH) methods.

 Correlation analysis of the gut archaeal profiles with host factors

-We next evaluated the effect of host factors on the community structure of the Korean gut archaeome by conducting correlation coefficient analysis using two variables: relative abundance of the proportionally abundant archaeal taxa (>0.1% of the mean abundance) at the genus level and host factors, including dietary nutrients, clinical phenotypes, and food categories.
-We observed strong negative/positive correlations (Spearman's rank correlation analysis, P < 0.05) between several archaeal taxa and dietary nutrients: the genus Halorubrum correlated negatively with calcium, phosphorus, iron, potassium, vitamin A, vitamin B2, vitamin B6, vitamin C, folate, carotene, and fibre levels; the genus Methanosphaera correlated positively with all elements of the dietary nutrients (Fig. 6 left).
-In host clinical phenotypes, the genera Halorubrum and Halobacterium showed significantly negative correlation (P < 0.01 and P < 0.05, respectively) with several lipids, i.e. total cholesterol (TotalC) and low-density lipoprotein cholesterol (LDLC).
+We next evaluated the effect of host factors on the community structure of the Korean gut archaeome by conducting correlation coefficient analysis using two variables: relative abundance of the proportionally abundant archaeal taxa (> 0.1% of the mean abundance) at the genus level and host factors, including dietary nutrients, clinical phenotypes, and food categories.
+Details on the participants, faecal collection, and DNA extraction from faecal samples were previously described .
+We observed strong negative/positive correlations (Spearman’s rank correlation analysis, P < 0.05) between several archaeal taxa and dietary nutrients: the genus Halorubrum correlated negatively with calcium, phosphorus, iron, potassium, vitamin A, vitamin B2, vitamin B6, vitamin C, folate, carotene, and fibre levels; the genus Methanosphaera correlated positively with all elements of the dietary nutrients (Fig. 6 left).
+In host clinical phenotypes, the genera Halorubrum and Halobacterium showed significantly negative correlation (P < 0.01 and P < 0.05, respectively) with several lipids, i.e., total cholesterol (TotalC) and low-density lipoprotein cholesterol (LDLC).
 In addition, we observed a positive correlation (P < 0.05) between the genus Halolamina and renal functions (estimated glomerular filtration rate using the MDRD formula, eGFR_MDRD, and estimated glomerular filtration rate using the CKD-EPI formula, eGFR_CKDEPI; Fig. 6, right).
 We also found several positive/negative correlations of the haloarchaeal taxa with food categories (see Additional file 1: Supplementary Fig. S5).
 However, these results implied no common (dietary) factor influencing the abundance of haloarchaea in the human gut.